-The vaccine, called COVID-19 Vaccine AstraZeneca, is expected to work by preparing the body to defend itself against infection with the coronavirus SARS-CoV-2.
-This virus uses proteins on its outer surface, called spike proteins, to enter the body's cells and cause disease.
-COVID-19 Vaccine AstraZeneca is made up of another virus (of the adenovirus family) that has been modified to contain the gene for making the SARS-CoV-2 spike protein.
-The adenovirus itself cannot reproduce and does not cause disease.
-Once it has been given, the vaccine delivers the SARS-CoV-2 gene into cells in the body.
-The cells will use the gene to produce the spike protein.
-The person's immune system will treat this spike protein as foreign and produce natural defences - antibodies and T cells - against this protein.
+BNT162b2 is expected to work by preparing the body to defend itself against infection with the coronavirus SARS-CoV-2.
+The virus uses proteins on its outer surface, called spike proteins, to enter the body's cells and cause disease.
+BNT162b2 contains the genetic instructions (mRNA) for the spike protein and is covered in small fats (lipid particles) that prevent the mRNA from being degraded.
+When a person is given the vaccine, their cells will read the genetic instructions and produce the spike protein.
+The person's immune system will then treat this protein as foreign and produce natural defences - antibodies and T cells - against it.
 If, later on, the vaccinated person comes into contact with SARS-CoV-2, the immune system will recognise the virus and be prepared to attack it: antibodies and T cells can work together to kill the virus, prevent its entry into the body's cells and destroy infected cells, thus helping to protect against COVID-19.